 How many times have you taken that tub of books or assignments from the classroom to the car, into the house, back to the car, back to the classroom and still not completed the marking?
 In your search for a balance between home and work, improved marking strategies could give you more flexibility and time… time that could be better spent doing other things!

-Consistency does not mean being exactly the same all the time.
+Developing consistency in your teaching, strangely, does not mean being exactly the same all the time.
 Nor does it mean being a robot and not reacting to circumstances, or showing your real feelings.
 Consistency does mean that students are fairly certain what they can expect from you.
 They know for example, that you will not get angry with them today, about something you laughed at yesterday.
 Here are 6 ways to develop consistency in your teaching